How Much Money Do You Need to Start a Business

 - Licensing specialized software for your service niche ($3,000-$5,000).

-- Hiring someone to make professional brochures and create a website ($5,000).
+- Hiring graphic designers to create professional brochures and a website ($5,000).

 - Buying office furniture, computers, and related supplies for your service ($2,000-$4,000).

-Many contractors already own tools but find they need more specialized equipment when they take on larger projects.
 Set aside $5,000 and increase your tool budget as your business grows.
-Contractor’s insurance protects you and others when injured on the job site.
-It’s possible to bundle your business owner’s, liability, and surety bond insurances to save money ($1,000-$2,500).
+The contractor’s insurance protects you and others when injured on the job site.
+It’s possible to bundle your business owner’s liability and surety bond insurance to save money ($1,000-$2,500).

 - Fuel gas cards mean you don’t carry extra cash to buy gas.
-Expect to pay $40.00 a day or more for one vehicle when your transport schedule is full.
+When your transport schedule is full, expect to pay $40.00 a day or more for one vehicle.

 - As your business grows, you may decide to set up an office.
 As discussed earlier, you’ll pay rent, buy furniture and office equipment, and pay other operating expenses.

 Since most translators start their businesses at home, they can set up an office without renting space.
 How much does it cost to start a business as a translator?